salesforce/bazel-eclipse/bundles/com.salesforce.bazel-java-sdk/aspect/README.md

 This likely means you need to install these files in addition to the java_binary that you build.

 The [BazelAspectLocationImpl](../src/main/java/com/salesforce/bazel/eclipse/config/BazelAspectLocationImpl.java#L96)
-  depends on finding the *bzleclipse_aspect.bzl* file on the file system.
+  depends on finding the *bzljavasdk_aspect.bzl* file on the file system.